OWNER INFORMATION FOR CONDEMNED HOMES

 Q: How long does it take to get condemnation lifted?

-A: Once a final report is received and reviewed by the Environmental Health Division, an order to lift condemnation will occur within 7 days and the property can be "re-occupied."
+A: Once a final report is received and reviewed by Environmental Health, an order to lift condemnation will occur within 7 days and the property can be "re-occupied."

 Q: Who is the Health & Community Services Department contact?

 - Vacate the property and secure doors.
 Obtain written permission from Environmental Health to enter the property to get

 belongings.
 Do not remove or cover the condemnation placard.